How to Install Free SSL on HostGator WordPress Sites: Complete Auto SSL Setup Guide

 Beyond SSL, consider these additional security measures to protect your WordPress site:

-Two-factor authentication (2FA) adds an extra layer of security by requiring something you know (password) and something you have (usually your phone):
+Enabling two-factor authentication: Two-factor authentication (2FA) adds an extra layer of security by requiring something you know (password) and something you have (usually your phone).
+Install a reputable 2FA plugin like Wordfence or Two Factor Authentication, and enable it for all administrator accounts.

 Security isn’t a one-time setup but an ongoing process.
 I review the security settings on client sites quarterly, checking for new vulnerabilities and ensuring all protective measures are functioning correctly.
 This proactive approach has prevented several potential breaches, particularly for sites with valuable customer data.